CliffS/ikea-tradfri/README.md

 ## Acknowlegements

-Many thanks to [AlCalzone] for his excellent libraries, without which this library would have been infinitely harder.
+Many thanks to [AlCalzone] for his excellent libraries, without which this library would have been infinitely harder to write.

 ## Issues